Karlo-Hosting/Docs/programm-your-bot/python.md

 ## Final

 » You have to  be registered at [Karlo-Hosting](https://karlo-hosting.com) and own a server.
-You can watch the [Tutorial](https://www.youtube.com/watch?v=ekyMHgiaWbE).
+You can watch the [Tutorial](https://www.youtube.com/watch?v=ekyMHgiaWbE) if you don't know how it works

 » Upload the main.py file to the [Karlo-Hosting Panel](https://panel.karlo-hosting.com).
 Then create a file called "requirements.txt" and insert the required packages (here: py-cord)